xiaochuany/blog/docs/posts/2025-11-17-convolution.md

 draft: true
 ---

-# Getting used to convolutions in neural nets with ease
+# A guide to convolution parameters in neural nets

 <!-- more -->

 ## Original idea

-Given a signal $f$ and a measurement $g$, say a probability density/mass function, the convolution $f*g$ at point $x$ tells us an "average" of $f$ around the point $x$, mathematically defined as
+Given a signal $f$ and a kernel $g$, say a probability density/mass function, the convolution $f*g$ at point $x$ measures an "average" of $f$ around the point $x$, mathematically defined as

 $$
 f*g = \int f(x-y) g(y) \mu(dy)
 $$

-Here $\mu$ is some reference measure on the ambient space.
-Because of the averaging, convolution typically improves regularity of the signal, provided that $g$ is smooth.
+Here $\mu$ is some reference measure on the ambient space, say Lebesgue or counting measure on Euclidean space.
+Because of the averaging, convolution typically improves the smoothness of the signal, provided that $g$ is smooth in some way.

+In deep learning, $g$ is a learnable whereas in mathematics/engineering, the kernel is prescribed by the user.

+Different convolutions would invovle translations and scalings of the signal and the kernel.

 ## Concepts that provides a granular control